thehackersplaybook/auxknow/docs/api-reference.md

 **Inputs:**

 - `question`: The query string.
-- `stream` (optional): Boolean to enable streaming responses.

 **Outputs:**

-- `response.answer`: A complete answer object or an incremental stream of answer parts.
+- `response.answer`: A complete answer object.
 - `response.citations`: A complete list of citations.
 - `response.is_final`: Indicates the final output which is the full answer and citations.